nhungoc1508/summer23-homework/homework/1--Type-Theory/HW-1-2--Inductive-Types.lagda.md

 ⊎-rec f g (inr b) = g b
 ```

+-- ?
+My note starts
+The definition of ⊎-rec consists of two cases.
+When the input is constructed
+using the inl constructor (indicating it belongs to A), the function applies
+f to the value a of type A obtained from the inl constructor.
+Similarly,
+when the input is constructed using the inr constructor (indicating it belongs
+to B), the function applies g to the value b of type B obtained from the
+inr constructor.
+-- ?
+My note ends

 Since a `Bool` is either `true` or `false`, we should be able to see
 `Bool` and the disjoint union of the set `{true}` (represented by `⊤`)
 and `{false}` (represented by another copy of `⊤`).
 We can construct